0xPolygonMiden/miden-node/crates/store/README.md

 ### GetTransactionInputs

-Returns data required to validate a new transaction.
+Used by the `block-producer` to query state required to verify a submitted transaction.

 ---

 ### SyncNotes

-Note synchronization request.

-Specifies note tags that client is interested in.
-The server will return the first block which contains a note matching `note_tags` or the chain tip.
+Returns info which can be used by the client to sync up to the tip of chain for the notes they are interested in.

+Client specifies the `note_tags` they are interested in, and the block height from which to search for new for matching notes for.
+The request will then return the next block containing any note matching the provided tags.

+The response includes each note's metadata and inclusion proof.

+A basic note sync can be implemented by repeatedly requesting the previous response's block until reaching the tip of the chain.

 ---